Chiewy23/design-patterns/README.md

 Converts the interface of a class into another interface the client expects.

 Adapter lets classes work together which couldn't otherwise due to incompatible interfaces.

+## Facade

+Simplifies the interface of a set of classes.
+It makes a software library easy to use.